triton-inference-server/server/docs/faq.md

 in [build.md](build.md#building-with-debug-symbols) to create a Debug build of Triton.
 This will help find the cause of the segmentation fault when looking at the gdb trace for the segfault.

+When opening an GitHub issue for the segfault with Triton, please include the backtrace to better help us resolve the problem.